jaylinski/imagecrawler/README.md

 ImageCrawler
 ============

-AJAX Image Crawler, based on jQuery.
+AJAX Image Crawler, based on PHP and jQuery.

+###Features:

-* Saves images via cURL and JavaScript (jQuery + AJAX).
+* Saves images via cURL and JavaScript.
+* Images can be selected with jQuery selectors.
+* Graphical display of download progress and current pictures.
 * Optimized for Apache directory listings.
 * Can  handle JPG, PNG and GIF

-Requirements:
+* Preserves alpha information
+* Logs cURL requests in `system/log/`
+* Neat config-File: `system/config.php`

+###Requirements:
 * Webserver with at least PHP 5.3
+* cURL extension
-* Tidy extension
+* Tidy extension (recommended)

+###Soon to come:
+* HTTPS support